benbotto/test-repo/README.md

 #### Goal

 For me, getting started with k8s was quite a challenge.
-The learning curve is steep, and I had a hard time finding up-to-date tutorials that involved deploying a system with dependencies.
+The learning curve is steep, and I had a hard time finding up-to-date tutorials that involve deploying a system with dependencies.
 In this tutorial we'll create an API application and bake that into a Docker image.
 We'll then deploy that image to a local k8s cluster and expose it to external traffic through a load balancer.
 Lastly, we'll add a database dependency into the mix and set up communication between the API and database services.

 #### Prerequisites